apache/iceberg/docs/docs/flink-writes.md

 <li>It can result in unbalanced traffic distribution if cardinality of the partition key or
 equality fields is low as demonstrated by [PR 4228](https://github.com/apache/iceberg/pull/4228).
 <li>Writer parallelism is limited to the cardinality of the hash key.
-if the cardinality is 10, only at most 10 writer tasks would get the traffic.
+If the cardinality is 10, only at most 10 writer tasks would get the traffic.
 Having higher writer parallelism (even if traffic volume requires) won't help.
 </ul>